SeaGL/seagl.github.io/_posts/2022-09-28-keynote-sumana-harihareswara.md

 conferences, and manages and maintains open source projects as [Changeset Consulting](http://changeset.nyc/).
 Her work has earned her an Open Source Citizen Award and a Google Open Source Peer Bonus.
-She lives in New York City
+She lives in New York City.

 Sumana microblogs [in the Fediverse](https://social.coop/@brainwane/) and [on Twitter](https://twitter.com/brainwane).